 WHAT NEUROSCIENCE MEANS TO...

-A Postdoctoral Research Fellowship is available in the Centre for Neuroendocrinology: Brain-body dialogues at the University of Pretoria.
-Please see the attached for more information.
+A two year, full-time, research fellowship is available in the Centre for Neuroendocrinology: Brain-body dialogues, Faculty of Health Sciences, University of Pretoria.
+Please see attached for more information.

 PSSA travel grants are now open.
 These grants are strictly for fully paid student members that intend on presenting their work/data at this year’s conference.
 There are a number of available at R3000 each.
 Interested students may apply by filling in the attached travel grant from and send it to email@example.com.
 The deadline for the travel Read more about PSSA 2017 Travel Grants[…]